Design Support Library (II): Floating Action Button

 Cautions

-Although these things will be probably fixed in future, here are a couple of tricks to make FAB work as expected.
+Although these things will probably be fixed in future, here are a couple of tricks to make FAB work as expected.
 First, if you run previous code, you´ll find a lot of different unexpected behaviours depending on the Android version you are using.
 All of these problems seem to be caused by a property called borderWidth, which you need to set explicitly to 0:

 app:borderWidth="0dp"

-Besides, you will see that with this XML, pre-lollipop versions will get some margin around, while 21+ won´t get it.
-The reasoning is the same as what you could see on CardView: Shadows on pre-lollipop are rendered using a drawable, which uses its own space to draw it, while the shadows in Lollipop are rendered by the system.
+Besides, you will see that with this XML, pre-Lollipop versions will get some margin around, while 21+ won´t get it.
+The reasoning is the same as what you could see on CardView: Shadows on pre-Lollipop are rendered using a drawable, which uses its own space to draw it, while the shadows in Lollipop are rendered by the system.
 CardView had a property that enabled a compat padding.

 But Floating Action Button doesn´t.
 However, this is really easy to simulate.
-Just add a padding that is dependent on the android version:
+Just add a padding that is dependent on the Android version:

 android:layout_margin="@dimen/fab_compat_margin"